home-assistant/home-assistant.io/source/_components/vacuum.mqtt.markdown

   required: false
   type: string
 battery_level_template:
   description: Defines a [template](/topics/templating/) to define the battery level of the vacuum.
+This is required if `battery_level_topic` is set.
   required: false
   type: string
 charging_topic: